alessandrosp/mega_scraper/README.md

 scraper.download(how_many=100)
 ```

 Note however that MegaScraper is not currently on PyPI so you won't be able to install via `pip`.
-Just download `mega_scraper.py` from GitHub.
+Just download `mega_scraper.py` from [GitHub](https://github.com/annoys-parrot/mega_scraper).

 ## Flags

 Below you can find a list of all flags currently supported by MegaScraper.
-You can find additional and more granular documentation in the `mega_scraper.py` file itselt.
+You can find additional and more granular documentation in the [`mega_scraper.py`](https://github.com/annoys-parrot/mega_scraper/blob/master/mega_scraper.py) file itself.

 - `--seed` or `-s` to specify the seed URL.
 It's the only non-optional flag.
 - `--regex_pages` or `-rp` to specify from which pages to download images.